For daily wit & wisdom, sign up for the Almanac newsletter.

 Today, we follow the Gregorian calendar, but it’s based on the ancient Roman calendar, believed to be invented by Romulus, who served as the first king of Rome around 753 BC.

 The Roman calendar, a complicated lunar calendar, had 12 months like our current calendar, but only 10 of the months had formal names.
-Basically, winter was a “dead” period of time when the government and military wasn’t active, so they only had names for the time period we think of as March through December.
+Basically, winter was a “dead” period when the government and military weren’t active, so they only had names for the time we think of as March through December.